 Meaning: Ano means “what,” while ba is an untranslatable word that Filipinos like to pepper their conversations with.
 “Ano ba?” is similar to the American expression, “What the?!”

-Usage: When said calmly as a question, “Ano ba?” just means “What?” but when you say it as an interjection, it means you are annoyed, insulted, or frustrated at the person.
+Usage: When said calmly as a question, “Ano ba?” just means “What?” but when you say it as an interjection, it means you are annoyed, insulted, or frustrated at the person you’re talking to.
 For maximum effect, pronounce it this way: a-noo-bah!
-Other versions are: “Ano ba yan!” which literally means, “What is that,” but has the same effect as hay naku; and “Ano ka ba?” which means, “What are you?”
+Other versions are: “Ano ba yan!” which literally translates to “What is that,” but has the same effect as hay naku; and “Ano ka ba?” which means, “What are you?”

-Your friend calls you fat.
+Example: Your friend calls you stupid.
 You reply with: “Ano ba!”

-Meaning: As a noun, it means, “waste,” but it has other verb forms.
+Meaning: As a noun, it means, “waste,” but it can also be used as the verb “to waste.”

-Usage: As an expression, it translates to, “What a waste!” because you’re frustrated over something that was lost or almost achieved.
+Usage: As a Filipino expression, it translates to, “What a waste!” because you’re frustrated over something that was lost or almost achieved.

 Meaning: A shortcut of the Tagalog word ganoon (pronounced ga-no-on), ganon means, “like that.”